jerradpatch/notes/README.md

 3) consider it was a 200 yet was a failure
 4) additional things: throttleing requests, retying failed requests, caching reponses from resources without cache headers, validation, normalizing remote models to local models key/values, page objects to pull data from pages, tests to make sure page objects continue to pull expected data.

-## Scraping data or data mining a website
+## Scraping data or data mining a website - WIP
 - all considerations of a rest endpoint need to be considered above
 - Consider a scrapped website to be a database where models are being returned based on a query.
 For example, filling out an episode or series model.
 - distinction keys can be used to make up the basis for queries in the database.
 In an episode for example,